 44:75:08:06.
-Documentation of drug disposal.
-Legend drugs not controlled under SDCL chapter 34-20B shall be destroyed or disposed of by a nurse and another witness.
-Destruction or disposal of medications controlled under SDCL chapter 34-20B shall be witnessed by two persons, both of whom are a nurse or pharmacist, as designated by facility policy.
+Documentation of medication disposal.
+A facility shall ensure that a legend drug not controlled under SDCL chapter 34-20B is destroyed or disposed of by a nurse and another witness.
+Destruction or disposal of medications controlled under SDCL chapter 34-20B must be witnessed by two persons, both of whom must be a nurse or pharmacist, as designated by facility policy.
 Methods of destruction or disposal may include:

-- (1) Disposal by using a professional waste hauler to take the medications to a permitted medical waste facility or by facility disposal at a permitted municipal solid waste landfill.
-Prior to disposal all medications shall be removed from original containers and made unpalatable by the addition of adulterants and alteration of solid dosage forms by dissolving or combination into a solid mass; - (2) Return to the dispensing pharmacy for destruction or dispose according to federal and state regulations; - (3) Return to an authorized reverse distributor company licensed by the South Dakota Board of Pharmacy; or - (4) Release to patient upon discharge after authorization by the patient's prescribing practitioner.
+(1) Disposal by using a professional waste hauler to take the medications to a permitted medical waste facility or by facility disposal at a permitted municipal solid waste landfill.
+Prior to disposal all medications must be removed from original containers and made unpalatable by the addition of adulterants and alteration of solid dosage forms by dissolving or combination into a solid mass;

+(2) Return to the dispensing pharmacy for destruction according to federal and state regulations;

+(3) Return to an authorized reverse distributor company licensed by the South Dakota Board of Pharmacy; or

+(4) Release to patient upon discharge after authorization by the patient's prescribing practitioner.

-Documentation of destruction or disposal of medications shall be included in the patient's record.
-The documentation shall include the method of disposition (destruction, disposal, return to pharmacy, or release to patient); the medication name, strength, prescription number (as applicable), quantity, and date of disposition; and the name of any person who witnessed the destruction or disposal.
+The facility shall document destruction or disposal of medications in the patient's record and must include the method of disposition; the medication name and strength; prescription number; quantity; date of disposition; and the name of any person who witnessed the destruction or disposal.

-Medications, excluding those controlled under SDCL chapter 34-20B, contained in unit dose packaging meeting the requirements of § 20:51:13:02.01 may be returned to the dispensing pharmacy for credit and redispensing.
+A facility may return medication, excluding those controlled under SDCL chapter 34-20B, contained in unit dose packaging meeting the requirements of § 20:51:13:02.01 to the dispensing pharmacy for credit and redispensing.

-Any medication held for disposal shall be physically separated from the medications being used in the facility, locked with access limited, in an area with a system to reconcile, audit, or monitor them to prevent diversion.
+Any medication held for disposal must be physically separated from the medications being used in the facility and locked in an area with limited access.
+The facility shall establish a system to reconcile, audit, and monitor medication held for disposal to prevent diversion.